solid-stats/sg-replay-parser/README.md

 ## Output

-This application outputs 3 types of files:
+This application outputs 2 JSON files:
-1) General statistics for all players
+1) With global and by squad statistics
-2) General statistics for each squads
-3) A folder with players statistics by squads
-4) A folder with statistics by week for each player
-5) JSON file with all information
+2) Statistics by each rotation, each rotation has global and squad statistics

 ## Limitations